pmkruyen/dearscholar/readme.md

 DearScholar also includes links to additional, optional survey modules which can be found on the homepage's menu.
 Respondents can start these additional modules in between measurement occasions to report their thoughts once they occur (cf. event-sampling).

-Respondents’ answers are not only send to a server, but also saved in the DearScholar.
+Respondents’ answers are not only stored on a server upon submission, but also saved in the DearScholar App.
 Respondents can access their previous answers by clicking on completed measurement modules, facilitating respondents to keep track of, and reread their own responses.

 ## Push notifications
 DearScholar can be used with Google's Firebase to get the push notifications working *or* alternatively, a private push notification server can be used (using Node.JS for example).
 Contact the main author for advice on setting up such a server.

+If you are interested in scheduling and randomizing user notifications, you may want to check out Daniel Polman's github page for <a href="https://github.com/DanielPolman/twilio-sms-schedule-php">setting up SMS notification schedule</a>.

 ## Additional features
 DearScholar has the capacity to send short in-app messages to specific respondents.
 For example, respondents can be sent thank-you messages to show engagement, small encouragements when respondents have missed a measurement occasions, ask follow-up questions, or invited respondents to elaborate on particular answers over the phone or through email.
 These in-app messages are displayed on a separate message screen.
 An envelope icon appears in the app’s status bar when new messages have been sent.
 When respondents have read the message, the researcher is noted.